Research and Public Scholarship

 Research

 Keishla’s research interests include contemporary U.S. Latinx Studies and literature, Puerto Rican Studies, and Caribbean Diaspora Studies with a focus on gender, race, configurations of the body, the (maternal) body, Afro-Latinidad, communal trauma, identity, coloniality and decolonization.
 She was a 2019 Summer Dissertation Fellow at The Center For Puerto Rican Studies at Hunter College where she completed a writing and research residency.
-Her dissertation research was also generously funded by Rutgers University entities: I was a 2019-2020 Rutgers University Dean’s Dissertation Fellow at The Graduate School-Newark, and I was also awarded a research grant by the Rutgers Latino Research Initiative to conduct archival research at The University of Puerto Rico and Puerto Rico’s national archives.
+Her dissertation research was also generously funded by Rutgers University entities: she was a 2019-2020 Rutgers University Dean’s Dissertation Fellow at The Graduate School-Newark, and she was also awarded a research grant by the Rutgers Latino Research Initiative to conduct archival research at The University of Puerto Rico and Puerto Rico’s national archives.
 She pursued a doctorate in American Studies to conduct interdisciplinary research and combine her passion for literature, history, and cultural studies.
 Her research, pedagogical practice, and social justice endeavors are foregrounded on decolonial thought and women of color feminist theory, which pushes her to do work that is inclusive and just.

 Research writing